Democracy voucher: Seattle

 Seattle City Council members serve 4-year terms, with roughly half of the seats contested every other year.
 The program was funded by a $3 million citywide increase in the property tax.
 The system was "first come, first served", with just 47,000 vouchers honored.

 The 2021 election was the first mayoral election to use democracy vouchers.
 During the primary election, the number of city residents contributing financially to election campaigns increased from 1.5 percent in 2017 to 3.6 percent in 2021.

-Other governments
+Outcomes

+In 2022, a first of its kind study was conducted by the Journal of Public Economics on the effects of Seattle's democracy vouchers program for city council races within the two subsequent election cycles following the programs implementation.
+The study found a substantial increase in the number of unique donors at 350%, with a 53% increase in the total dollar amount of contributions, which the authors of the study attributed to the significant increase in small donations, or donations totaling less than $200.

+Moreover, the study also saw a statistically significant increase in the number of candidates taking part in the elections, at 86%, with attendant decreases in the electoral success of incumbent candidates.

+The total of contributions per city council race remained relatively stable from before and after the adoption of the program, at $2 million to 1.75 million, respectively.
+There was some evidence that suggested a slight depression of private donations compared to before the rollout of the program, though more scholarship and research on the subject is necessary to make any additional definitive claims.

+Oakland

+In 2022, Oakland voters approved a "Democracy Dollars" program with 74% approval.
+It was modeled on the Seattle program, and will use money from the general fund.
+Budget pressure delayed the rollout from 2024 to 2026.

+Proposals

 A similar plan was put forward by the 2020 presidential campaign of Andrew Yang.
 The campaign's "Democracy Dollars" would have given each registered voter $100 to put towards the political campaign of their choice annually.

 In 2016 in a statewide ballot initiative, South Dakota voters supported a bill that included provisions for democracy vouchers as part of a larger ethics reform bill called "the government accountability and anti-corruption act".
 The democracy voucher part of this bill provided voters two $50-dollar vouchers to be given to state candidates.
 The bill passed with over 51% of the vote, but South Dakota Republicans repealed the bill in early 2017.
 An "emergency clause" was included in the repeal preventing resubmission of the ballot initiative.

+Advocates in other cities have put forward similar proposals, including in Los Angeles, California.
+Los Angeles advocates have argued that democracy vouchers would lead to "a more diverse group of donors, and a more representative set of candidates and officeholders" were the policy enacted.